Wong Kiew Kit's Home Page

 Wahnam Taijiquan Tai Chi Chuan

 “Striking Tiger Poise” is a very useful pattern, but it must be performed correctly with good timing and spacing.
-You should not be hasty in performing this pattern in combat against kicks as you will have sufficient time to do so because the opponent needs time to adjust himself to execute the kick.
+You should not be hasty in performing this pattern in combat against kicks as you will have sufficient time because the opponent needs time to adjust himself to execute the kick.
 It is important that you place your hands far away from the kick.
-Indeed, hands are no necessary in this pattern, unless you wish to strike your opponent’s kicking leg with your fist.
+Indeed, hands are no necessary in this pattern, unless you wish to strike your opponent’s kicking leg.
 Correct body-movement and good footwork are crucial for a successful application of the pattern.

 Wahnam Taijiquan Tai Chi Chuan

 Would you believe that you can use just one Taijiquan pattern against any kicks?
-Darren, who is very skillful at kicking, attacks Grandmaster Wong with a variety of kicks – high, double, sweeping, continuous and snap, but the Grandmaster neutralizes all the kicks using only one pattern, “Striking Tiger Poise”.
+Darren, who is very skillful at kicking, attacks Grandmaster Wong with a variety of kicks -- high, double, sweeping, continuous and snap, but the Grandmaster neutralizes all the kicks using only one pattern, “Striking Tiger Poise”.
 It does not matter if the kicks are powerful or fast because you have placed yourself outside the range of kicks.
-After the kick is spent, you may move in with a coup de grace.
-But in this series, the counter-attack is not shown; the main purpose here is to show how to avoid the kicks.
-Counters are shown in the following series.

 Wahnam Taijiquan Tai Chi Chuan